 Preparation

-1. Smoke the mustard oil if using.
+1. Smoke the mustard oil, if using.

-2. Chop the onion finely.
+2. Slice the onion finely.

 Tip: If you don't have a spice grinder, a coffee grinder would work as well.
 Just wash it in hot, soapy water before and after if you don't want coffee-flavored curry.
 Or curry flavored coffee!